S. Joe Qin: Career

-From 1992 to 1995, Professor Qin served as Principal Engineer at Emerson Process Management.
+From 1992 to 1995, Professor Qin served as a Principal Engineer at Emerson Process Management.
 He subsequently transitioned to academia, holding various positions at the University of Texas at Austin from 1995 to 2007, including assistant professor, associate professor, and professor.
 From 2003 to 2007, he held the Paul D. and Betty Robertson Meek and American Petrofina Foundation Centennial Professorship in Chemical Engineering.

 From 2007 to 2019, he was the Fluor Professor at the Viterbi School of Engineering at the University of Southern California (USC), during which he took a three-year leave to serve as Vice President and Presidential Chair Professor at The Chinese University of Hong Kong, Shenzhen.
-From January 2020 to June 2023, he served in Hong Kong as the inaugural Dean of the School of Data Science and Chair Professor of Data Science at the City University of Hong Kong.
+From January 2020 to June 2023, he served in Hong Kong as the inaugural Dean of the School of Data Science and the Chair Professor of Data Science at the City University of Hong Kong.

 Education

 Professor Qin possesses a diverse educational background encompassing multiple disciplines.
 He obtained his B.S. and M.S. in Automatic Control from Tsinghua University in Beijing, China, in 1984 and 1987, respectively.
-He then continued studying for his Ph.D. in Automation at Tsinghua University until 1989.
-In 1989, Qin moved to the United States to pursue a Ph.D. in Chemical Engineering at the University of Maryland, College Park, which he completed in June 1992.
+He then continued studying for his PhD in Automation at Tsinghua University until 1989.
+In 1989, Qin moved to the United States to pursue a PhD in Chemical Engineering at the University of Maryland, College Park, which he completed in June 1992.